mustafakendiguzel/OPENCV-DetectingColor-FindingDistance/README.md

 🔺 **Step 6:**
 Upload a photo named 'resim.jpg'(in this photo there could be some other things or you can be seen thats not problem)

-🔺 WARNİNG!
-Distance measurement is not 100% accurate.
-Accuracy is higher for objects closer to the length and width of the object you are measuring.

 A view from the project: ![Mask RCNN Sample](tick.png "Mask RCNN Sample")